Mary Badham

 Mary Badham (born October 7, 1952) is an American actress who portrayed Jean Louise "Scout" Finch in To Kill a Mockingbird (1962), for which she was nominated for an Academy Award for Best Supporting Actress.
 At the time, Badham (aged 10) was the youngest actress ever nominated in this category.

 Career

 Mary Badham had no film acting experience before being cast in To Kill a Mockingbird.
-The Oscar in her category went to another child actress, Patty Duke for The Miracle Worker.
-During filming, Badham became particularly close to actor Gregory Peck, who played Scout's father, Atticus Finch; she kept in touch with him, always calling him "Atticus," until his death in 2003.
+The Oscar in her category went to another child actress, Patty Duke, for The Miracle Worker.
+During filming, Badham became particularly close to actor Gregory Peck, who played Scout's father, Atticus Finch; she kept in contact with him, always calling him "Atticus," until his death in 2003.
 Peck called her "Scout" in return.

 Badham played Sport Sharewood in "The Bewitchin' Pool", the final episode of the original Twilight Zone series.
 Due to technical issues, her voice in outdoor scenes was dubbed in post production by adult voice actress June Foray.
 She also appeared in the films This Property Is Condemned and Let's Kill Uncle before retiring from the acting profession.